-The CA recommends that the Customer Organisations use passwords for private key activation undersection 6.4 and take appropriate measures for the physical protection of the workstations or other devices used to store private keys.
+The Subscriber is responsible for the private key activation.
+The CA recommends that the Subscriber uses passwords or strong authentication methods to authenticate users to the server or other device before the private key is activated in accordance with section 6.4 and takes other appropriate measures for the logical and physical protection of the server or other device used to store private keys.